justpaulmiguel/Web1Proj/README.md

 - Password Hashing and Salting
 - Reworked Database (Please Update your Local one)
 - User Dashboard Backend
+- Booking Page Functionality (Not yet inserting into database)

 ## BUG FIXED